urbanairship/python-library/README.rst

 Functionality
 =============

-For this first release it only does two things: device token registration and basic push.
-More will be added soon.
+As of 0.2 the library handles these parts of the API:

+ * device token registration
+ * basic push
+ * registering and pushing with tags
+ * broadcast
+ * feedback service

 Usage
 =====